opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     1. Do one of the following:

-    - Click to define the first point as a corner point.
+    - **Click** to define the first point as a corner point.

-    - Click and drag to define the first point as a control point; while dragging you can set the control point handles.
+    - **Click and drag** to define the first point as a control point; while dragging you can set the control point handles.

     2. Do one of the following:

-    - Click to define the end point of the line as a corner point.
-If you press the Shift key, you will draw a vertical, horizontal or 45° line.
+    - **Click** to define the end point of the line as a corner point.
+If you press the **Shift** key, you will draw a vertical, horizontal or 45° line.

-    - Click and drag to define the end point of the line as a control point; while dragging you can set the control point handles.
+    - **Click and drag** to define the end point of the line as a control point; while dragging you can set the control point handles.

     3. Do one of the following:

-    - Click or click and drag again to define the end point of another line connected to the end point of the previous line.
+    - **Click** or **click and drag** again to define the end point of another line connected to the end point of the previous line.

-    - Double click to define the last point of an open shape.
+    - **Double click** to define the last point of an open shape.

-    - Click or click and drag again on the first point you defined to draw a closed shape.
+    - **Click** or **click and drag** again on the first point you defined to draw a closed shape.

-.. note:: Press the Ctrl key to add a linear point after a Nonlinear one.
+     .. note:: Press the **Ctrl** key to add a linear point after a Nonlinear one.

-.. note:: Press the ESC key to to cancel the creation of the polyline.
+     .. note:: Press the **ESC** key to cancel the creation of the polyline.

 .. tip:: **To draw an arc:**